How the motion of the Moon affects the seeds and the water of our oceans.

 Within certain limits, cumulative processes give opportunities to decrease entropy during the following dissipative phase.
 Indeed, the cumulative phase turns out to be functional to the dissipative phase, as tested in the experiment E in seeds.

-In other words, it’s the right temperature variation, in each phase of the cycle, which makes entropy to decrease.
+In other words, its the right temperature variation, in each phase of the cycle, which makes entropy to decrease.

 ==============================================================